thangarajvisolve/Sample/ubuntu/README.markdown

 arguments.

-NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`
+NOTE: `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

 **3.4**.
 Start the `blood pressure persists` in the other terminal by passing the various options suffix to the command.

       $./bp-sub-persist

-Available options are:
+<h6>Available options  are:</h6>

         --help                Produce help message